 When it comes to content marketing and the idea that you always need to connect with your audience, many small-to-medium-sized businesses struggle with ideas on what to write.
 You might run a small music venue or a bar and so the questions you ultimately face are: How do I connect with my customers and how do I stay relevant in my community?

 Here at Media Gazelle, we do the thinking for you and are actively working on ways to help you to quickly and easily get the varied content you need.
-Even if you don’t choose to use our services, here are three ideas we can offer for staying connected.
+Even if you do not choose to use our services, here are three ideas we can offer for staying connected.

-To get you started on creating your own content, let’s assume you already have ideas for content: New drinks on the menu?
+To get you started on creating your own content, let us assume you already have ideas for content: New drinks on the menu?
 Check.
 Next concert scheduled?
 Check.
 Sale coming up?
 Check.
 These are easy articles to write and you know your customers are interested in them.
-But to avoid growing stale and repetitive, it’s important to also write about other topics, and somehow tie them back to your business.
+But to avoid growing stale and repetitive, it is important to also write about other topics, and somehow tie them back to your business.

 But what subjects should you consider and how should you write about them?